ibm-cloud-docs/vmwaresolutions/vcenter/vc_esg_config.md

 3. Click **Management > NAT** to open the **NAT** tab.
 4. Select the default SNAT rule in the table and click the green checkmark next to the table to enable the rule.

-For more information about NSX Edge NAT rules, see [Managing NAT rules](https://docs.vmware.com/en/VMware-NSX-Data-Center-for-vSphere/6.4/com.vmware.nsx.admin.doc/GUID-5896D8CF-20E0-4691-A9EB-83AFD9D36AFD.html){:external}.
+For more information about NSX Edge NAT rules, see [Managing NAT rules](https://docs.vmware.com/en/VMware-NSX-Data-Center-for-vSphere/6.4/com.vmware.nsx.admin.doc/GUID-5896D8CF-20E0-4691-A9EB-83AFD9D36AFD.html){: external}.

 ## Enabling the SNAT rule for NSX-T
 {: #vc_nsx-t_esg_config-procedure-enable-snat-rule}

 NSX-T enables the SNAT rule by default.
-For more information about modifying the existing rules, see [Configure Source and Destination NAT on a Tier-0 Logical Router](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/2.4/administration/GUID-45949ACD-9029-4674-B29C-C2EABEB39E1D.html){:external}.
+For more information about modifying the existing rules, see [Configure Source and Destination NAT on a Tier-0 Logical Router](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/2.4/administration/GUID-45949ACD-9029-4674-B29C-C2EABEB39E1D.html){: external}.

 ## Identifying customer subnets details for NSX-V
 {: #vc_esg_config-procedure-identify-customer-subnets-details}